deepslater/Equilibrium/README.md

 ### Trophies

+New trophy blocks:

+- Block of Echoes, a storage block for 9 Echo Shards

 New trophy music discs inspired by [RIAA Certification](https://en.wikipedia.org/wiki/RIAA_certification) with music by Kevin MacLeod craftable from other discs:

 - Gold Disc, "Sneaky Snitch", crafted shapeless from five music discs of any kind from vanilla